LunarKittyy/fetchquesttracker/README.md

 ### Known Issues

-- Adblockers may block some Firebase requests.
+- Adblockers may block some Firebase requests
-- Multi-column layout is partially implemented.
+- Multi-column layout is partially implemented
-- Login doesn't work on Firefox mobile due to it not being able to handle pop-up logins properly.
+- Login doesn't work on Firefox mobile (popup-based auth not supported)